 This Statement was prepared by the Grant Thornton national Quality and Excellence team.
-Parties consulted included the People and Culture, Data and Technology, and Finance teams; Office Support teams; and other business units.
+Parties consulted throughout the reporting period included the People and Culture, Data and Technology, and Finance teams; Office Support teams; and other business units.
 These discussions helped us to understand and map our supply chains, assess our operations for possible modern slavery risks, and prepare this Statement.